-Next 4th Saturday Hike is March 22 at Monson from 9am to 11am.
-Information
+Next 4th Saturday Hike is April 26 at Brox from 9am to 11am.

 Milford's Trails: Please feel free to select the following links, download, and print the trail maps.
 You may also obtain a booklet which includes the trail maps and information at the Conservation Commission office for $2.00.
 The operation of motorized wheeled vehicles is prohibited on all Commission trails in Milford.
 Operators of motorized wheeled vehicles must have written permission by the landowner before using trails on private land.